 ENDING TIME AND PLACE

-Today, we'll begin our tour with a two hour shuttle to the Deer Haven Trailhead of the Virgin River Rim Trail.
-We'll start our ride through thick forests of Douglas Fir and aspen meadows on rolling singletrack.
-It's the perfect introduction to the week's singletrack, not too technical and pure fun.
+Today begins with a shuttle to the Deer Haven Trailhead of the Virgin River Rim Trail.
+We’ll start our ride through thick forests of Douglas fir and aspen meadows on rolling singletrack, a perfect way to start the week.
 We will be riding through prime turkey and deer habitat and our chances of encountering wildlife are very good.
 This section of trail is cut into the slopes of the Virgin River headwaters and contains many ups and downs, but the general trend is a contour.
-We'll have lunch at Te-ah, a campground on the west shore of Navajo Lake, where we'll also camp for the night.
+We’ll have lunch at Te-ah, a campground on the west shore of Navajo Lake.
 We are staged for an afternoon ride around Navajo Lake.
-The five star singletrack has a fairly smooth surface and rolls along the shores of the lake.
-We'll ride through the lava field which formed the lake several thousand years ago and traverse the pine forest on the south shore.
+On this five star singletrack, we’ll ride through the lava field which formed the lake several thousand years ago and traverse the pine forest on the south shore.
 An afternoon dip may be in order.
-TOTAL MILEAGE - 10 miles AM, 8 miles PM
+TOTAL MILEAGE: 10 miles AM, 8 miles PM

-Today we'll enjoy some of the most spectacular scenery of the trip on the Virgin River Rim Trail, an exceptional singletrack.
+Today we’ll enjoy some of the most spectacular scenery of the trip on the Virgin River Rim Trail, an exceptional singletrack.
 The colorful pink rock of the rim forms sheer cliff faces which are often several hundred feet tall.
 To the south these colorful cliffs gradually drop 4,500 feet to Zion National Park below.
-From our camp, we'll climb for three miles on the trail.
-This trail is fairly wide with challenging climbs and swooping descents, and the route that it follows along the edge of the rim is brilliant.
+This trail is fairly wide with challenging climbs and swooping descents, including a brilliant route along the rim.
 The trail surface is fairly smooth on the climbing portions, and tends to be rockier on the ridgeline sections.
-After eight miles, we'll wind up at Cascade Falls, an interesting geological phenomenon.
+After eight miles, we’ll wind up at Cascade Falls, an interesting geological phenomenon.
 Water from Navajo Lake runs underground in a lava tube before spilling out of the cliff face and forming the headwaters of the Virgin River.
 This river is responsible for carving the deep canyons of Zion.
-We'll have lunch, a little siesta, then head out for more.
+We’ll have lunch, a little siesta, then head out for more.
 A strenuous climb along the rim returns us to the ridge line which will place you atop the spectacularly eroded pink cliffs.
-The trail is etched among the aspens with banked turns and perfect grades for climbing and descending.
-We'll end the day in a happy peleton formation on a dirt road that will take us to camp in the towering fir trees.
-TOTAL MILEAGE - 16 miles AM, 12 miles PM
+The trail is etched among the aspens with banked turns and has perfect grades for climbing and descending.
+We’ll end the day in a happy peleton formation on a dirt road that will take us to camp in the towering fir trees.
+TOTAL MILEAGE: 16 miles AM, 12 miles PM

-After a hearty breakfast we'll load up and shuttle to the Brian Head area.
-We'll catch a ride to the summit from Georg's Bike Shop, a place we love to visit.
-The German family run ski/bike shop is super hospitable and we owe them because they are the ones to clear the trails after a hard winter of downfall.
-The peak's elevation is 11,307 feet and from the summit we will enjoy views in all directions, including Bryce Canyon and Zion national parks and Cedar Breaks National Monument.
-The air is thin up here, but there's no where to go but down!
-The trail traverses the ridge through low alpine vegetation with vistas all around before we drop into the aspen and pine forest for a singletrack ride of a lifetime.
+After a hearty breakfast we’ll load up and shuttle to the Brian Head resort area.
+The peak’s elevation is 11,307 feet and from the summit we will enjoy views in all directions, including Bryce Canyon and Zion national parks and Cedar Breaks National Monument.
+The trail traverses the ridge before we drop into the aspen and pine forest for a singletrack ride of a lifetime.
 The trail is technical with rocky sections, some loose gravel and tight switchbacks.
 Time to pay attention!
-After this fine dose of singletrack, we'll pedal through an established boy scout camp and pick up more trail through the aspens that's a little more contouring.
-Once we intersect Brian Head's "town loop" we'll climb back up to the bike shop to our well earned lunch spread.
-This afternoon, our shuttle vehicle will take us up to Brian Head Peak again for more downhill singletrack riding on the Lowder Ponds Trail.
-The afternoon's ride is less technical than the morning's ride but still has some steep descents.
+Once we intersect Brian Head’s “town loop” we’ll climb back up to the bike shop to our well earned lunch spread.
+In the afternoon, our shuttle vehicle will take us up to Brian Head Peak again for more downhill singletrack riding on the Lowder Ponds Trail.
+The afternoon’s ride is less technical than the morning’s ride but still has some steep descents.
 The trail crosses a dry creek bed, alternating patches of forest and meadow and a small stream before heading south into the woods.
 The trail winds by small lakes, traverses several meadows and drops steeply into the forested west side of Sidney Valley.
-We'll meet the dirt road here and climb two miles on the Sidney Valley Road to our high alpine camp above 10,000 feet.
-TOTAL MILEAGE - 12 miles AM, 8 miles PM
+We’ll meet the dirt road here and climb two miles on the Sidney Valley Road to our high alpine camp above 10,000 feet.
+TOTAL MILEAGE: 12 miles AM, 8 miles PM

-This morning we leave camp and head downhill on the Right Fork of Bunker Creek Trail.
+This morning we leave camp and head down the Right Fork of Bunker Creek.
 This is a gorgeous trail with some technical descents and beautiful cruises through the aspens and finally joins a doubletrack for a speedy descent into Blue Spring Valley.
-If you're not going too fast you may notice the lava fields capping the landscape, geologically responsible for the high plateau that we've been riding on.
-We'll rejoin our shuttle vehicle and load up for a drive to Red Canyon for a complete change of scenery.
+If you’re not going too fast you may notice the lava fields capping the landscape, geologically responsible for this high plateau.
+Next we will shuttle to Red Canyon for a complete change of scenery.
 Here we find ourselves among the orange and red hoodoos of the Claron Formation.
 We set up camp and head out for our afternoon ride, the Red Canyon-Losee Loop.
 We climb through spectacular Bryce-like scenery to Brayton Point and then descend down the drainage of Losee Canyon, circling back along the road to our camp in Red Canyon.
-TOTAL MILEAGE - 14 miles AM, 12 miles PM
+TOTAL MILEAGE: 14 miles AM, 12 miles PM

 Today is the singletrack grand finale!
-We warm up climbing three miles on the Red Canyon bike path to the top of the Paunsaugunt Plateau.
+We warm up with a climb on the Red Canyon Bicycle Trail to the top of the Paunsaugunt Plateau.
 Once we reach the Thunder Mountain Trailhead we ride the singletrack in and out of orange limestone ridges covered in Bristlecone and Ponderosa pines.
 We top out with a spectacular view from Thunder Mountain which looks down on our descent!
-The trail carries us along knife edge ridges and through wild hoodoos, riding along the site of the 1999 Western Spirit brochure cover photo.
-The last section of trail is smooth and fast and as Meagan says "spread out, everyone should get to ride this as fast as they want!"
+The trail carries us along knife edge ridges and through wild hoodoos.
 We pop out at the van grinning and ready to eat lunch.
 After lunch we shuttle back to St. George.
-TOTAL MILEAGE - 12 miles
+TOTAL MILEAGE: 12 miles

 Riding Surface: Variable, mostly singletrack, some doubletrack and dirt roads, a few miles of pavement.